EBISPOT/hancestro/README.md

 * https://github.com/EBISPOT/ancestro/blob/master/hancestro.owl
 * https://github.com/EBISPOT/ancestro/blob/master/hancestro_inferred.owl - pre-inferred version of HANCESTRO
+* https://github.com/EBISPOT/ancestro/blob/master/hancestro_bfo.owl - version of HANCESTRO fitted into the BFO upper hierarchy for ease of integration with other ontologies

 ### Contact Details ###

-For questions and comments and to report any issues, please email Dani Welter at dwelter@ebi.ac.uk.
+For questions and comments and to report any issues, please email Dani Welter at danielle.welter@uni.lu.
 To submit a feature request, submit a ticket via the [HANCESTRO Github issue tracker](https://github.com/EBISPOT/ancestro/issues).

 ### Licence ###